Dellagi/pySQL_API/README.md

 [![Version](https://img.shields.io/badge/version-1.0.0-blue)]() [![Python](https://img.shields.io/badge/python-%2B3.6-green)]() [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-This is a simple approach to Object relational mapping, the way it works is simple:
+This is a simple approach to Object relational mapping, that allows you to you focus on objects manipulations and ligcal structures, without the need to write the appropriate queries, insert/update..., for different elements

 * Python +3.6 is required, only build-in libraries were used.
+*
 __Add__:
   In order to insert an object, all you have to do is:
 ```python